- Trip Outline

 The Best of Botswana Photo Safari visits The Chobe, Okavango Delta and The Central Kalahari Game Reserve over the course of 11 days starting in Kasane and ending in Maun – which are both international hubs.

-Starting at the award-winning Pangolin Chobe Hotel perched above The Chobe River (including an optional day trip to Victoria Falls on Day 3), you will then fly into the Okavango Delta for more land-based photography at Bushman Plains.
-The final destination is the Central Kalahari and three more nights at Dinaka where you will find the rarer less-photographed species during some hide sessions as well as game drives on a private concession.
+The Best of Botswana Photo Safari starts at the award-winning Pangolin Chobe Hotel perched above The Chobe River (including an optional day trip to Victoria Falls on Day 3), you will then fly into the Okavango Delta for more land-based photography at Bushman Plains.

 This is quite literally the best of Botswana in one seamless itinerary.